 According to recent Labor Department statistics as reported by the New York Times on January 12, 2012, last year 1,777 American contractors in Afghanistan were injured or wounded seriously enough to miss more than four days of work.

-Nadrich & Cohen, LLP, is actively interviewing and investigating legitimate Defense Base Act claims throughout North America and throughout the world.
-If you or your loved one were injured in a war torn country working under a civilian contractor you are entitled to benefits under the Defense Base Act.
+Nadrich & Cohen Accident Injury Lawyers, is actively interviewing and investigating legitimate Defense Base Act claims throughout North America and throughout the world.
+If you or your loved one were injured in a war-torn country working under a civilian contractor you are entitled to benefits under the Defense Base Act.
 We are experts in obtaining those benefits for our clients.
-We are heavily involved in these cases in Washington DC, Texas and California.
-Please call us at 1-800-718-4658 or email us at email@example.com
+We are heavily involved in these cases in Washington DC, Texas, and California.
+We are contingency lawyers.
+There is no charge to you until we make a recovery.
+Call us today at 1-800-718-4658.